Anitorious/DoradoDossier/README.md

 ```

 ## Roadmap
-* Use of RazorEngine Isolation API to prevent templates from being written to disk.
 * Implementation of alternative templating engines, for example; Handlebars, Moustache, Jade.
 * Support for more complex template models and ViewBag data.
 * Implementation of folio binding (Paged Documents) for paginating large documents.